library(nhanesA)

 lm_eth_adj |>

-tidy(conf.int = TRUE, conf.level = .95) |>
+tidy(conf.int = TRUE, conf.level = 0.95) |>

-select(term, estimate, conf.low, conf.high)
+select(term, estimate, conf.low, conf.high) How do we interpret age-adjusted differences?

-• Non-Hispanic White: There is a notable change here from our adjusted model for this slope; the non-Hispanic White group now shows a larger difference as compared to Mexican Americans (-4.2 mmHg), with a confidence interval that does not include zero (-6.8 to -1.6 mmHg).
+Non-Hispanic White: There is a notable change here from our adjusted model for this slope; the non-Hispanic White group now shows a larger difference as compared to Mexican Americans (-4.0 mmHg), with a confidence interval that does not include zero (-6.5 to -1.4 mmHg).

-• Non-Hispanic Black: This slope comparing non-Hispanic Black adults to Mexican American adults continues to show a higher SBP (5.2 mmHg) after adjusting for age, but the increase is slightly lower than in the unadjusted model.
-This CI continues to not include 0 (2.5 to 8.0 mmHg).
+Non-Hispanic Black: This slope comparing non-Hispanic Black adults to Mexican American adults continues to show a higher SBP (5.5 mmHg) after adjusting for age, but the increase is slightly lower than in the unadjusted model.
+This CI continues to not include 0 (2.8 to 8.2 mmHg).

-• Other Race - Including Multi-Racial: Similar to the unadjusted model, this slope shows a very small difference (-0.5 mmHg) with a confidence interval (-3.5 to 2.4 mmHg) that includes zero.
+Other Race - Including Multi-Racial: Similar to the unadjusted model, this slope shows a very small difference (-0.4 mmHg) with a confidence interval (-3.2 to 2.5 mmHg) that includes zero.

-• Age: Holding constant race/ethnic group (i.e., comparing two individuals who are from the same race/ethnic group), each one unit increase in age is associated with a substantial increase in SBP (0.5 mmHg per year), with a confidence interval (0.46 to 0.64 mmHg) that is well away from zero.
-For example, if we compared two people from the same race/ethnic group — but one was 60 and one was 70 — we’d expect the older person to have a SBP that was ~5 mmHg higher (\(0.5 \times 10 = 5\)).
+Age: Holding constant race/ethnic group (i.e., comparing two individuals who are from the same race/ethnic group), each one unit increase in age is associated with a substantial increase in SBP (0.6 mmHg per year), with a confidence interval (0.5 to 0.6 mmHg) that is well away from zero.
+For example, if we compared two people from the same race/ethnic group — but one was 60 and one was 70 — we’d expect the older person to have a SBP that was ~6 mmHg higher (\(0.6 \times 10 = 6\)).

-Adding age as a control variable modifies the impacts of ethnicity on SBP, particularly accentuating the effects where age plays a significant confounding role.
-For Non-Hispanic Whites, controlling for age reveals a decrease in SBP compared to Mexican Americans, while for Non-Hispanic Blacks, the increase in SBP is slightly attenuated.
+Adding age as a control variable affects the impacts of ethnicity on SBP, particularly accentuating the effects where age plays a significant confounding role.
+For Non-Hispanic Whites, controlling for age reveals a meaningful decrease in SBP compared to Mexican Americans, while for Non-Hispanic Blacks, the increase in SBP is slightly attenuated.
 These results underscore the importance of considering age in analyses of SBP across different racial groups and ethnicities.

 Recall that earlier in the semester, you used a weighting approach to compute adjusted means by hand based on a standard population.
 This current approach of directly controlling for age via a statistical model provides an alternative method to obtain adjusted means.

 We can use the predictions() function again with the new age-adjusted model to obtain the predicted mean SBP for each group, holding age constant at the mean in the subsample of adults (~65 years).
-Note that grid_type = "mean_or_mode" specifies that any predictor not mentioned should be held at the mean (for continuous variables) or the mode (for categorical variables) when computing the predicted scores.
+Note that grid_type = "mean_or_mode" specifies that any predictor not mentioned should be held at the mean (for continuous variables) or the mode (for categorical variables) when computing the predicted scores.1

 adjusted_means <-